defold/doc/docs/en/tutorials/grading.md

   render.clear({[render.BUFFER_COLOR_BIT] = self.clear_color}) -- <1>

+  render.set_viewport(0, 0, render.get_window_width(), render.get_window_height()) -- <2>
-  render.set_view(vmath.matrix4()) -- <2>
+  render.set_view(vmath.matrix4()) -- <3>
   render.set_projection(vmath.matrix4())

-  render.enable_texture(0, self.target, render.BUFFER_COLOR_BIT) -- <3>
+  render.enable_texture(0, self.target, render.BUFFER_COLOR_BIT) -- <4>
-  render.draw(self.grade_pred) -- <4>
+  render.draw(self.grade_pred) -- <5>
-  render.disable_texture(0, self.target) -- <5>
+  render.disable_texture(0, self.target) -- <6>
 end
 ```
 1. Clear the frame buffer.
 Note that the previous call to `render.clear()` affects the render target, not the screen frame buffer.
+2. Set the viewport to match the window size.
-2. Set the view to the identity matrix.
+3. Set the view to the identity matrix.
 This means camera is at origo looking straight along the Z axis.
 Also set the projection to the identity matrix causing the the quad to be projected flat across the whole screen.
-3. Set texture slot 0 to the color buffer of the render target.
+4. Set texture slot 0 to the color buffer of the render target.
 We have sampler "original" at slot 0 in our *grade.material* so the fragment shader will sample from the render target.
-4. Draw the predicate we created matching any material with the tag "grade".
+5. Draw the predicate we created matching any material with the tag "grade".
 The quad model uses *grade.material* which sets that tag---thus the quad will be drawn.
-5. After drawing, disable texture slot 0 since we are done drawing with it.
+6. After drawing, disable texture slot 0 since we are done drawing with it.

 Now let's run the game and see the result: